rafaelbarretorb/rrt_star_global_planner/README.md

 roslaunch husky_navigation amcl_demo.launch
 roslaunch husky_viz view_robot.launch
 ```
-The amcl_demo.launch file launchs the move_base.launch edited above and the all navigation packages.
-The view_robot.launch run the RViz with the proper topics configuration.
+The amcl_demo.launch file launchs the *move_base.launch* file edited above and the all navigation packages.
+The *view_robot.launch* file run the RViz with the proper topics configuration.

 Lastly, on the left side at "Display" part, change the name of the topic related to Global Planner to visualize it.
 If you using the DWA Local Planner the topic name is "/move_base/DWAPlannerROS/global_plan".

 To test the plugin just click on "2D Nav Goal" button (at the top) and choose a goal location.
-You can now see your robot moving to its goal
-if everything is fine.
+You can now see that path generated by this planner (in green) and the robot moving to its goal if everything is fine.

+**

+### Errors and Issues
+If you find some error or issue in this package, please create a new issue and help me to improve this package.